SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Hence, if test execution is to be continued, even in the wake of missing elements on the page, then safe methods could be used, while posting a message to a log about the missing element.
 This, essentially, implements a 'verify' with a reporting mechanism as opposed to an abortive assert.
-But if element must be available on page in order to be able to carry out further operations (i.e. login button on home page of a portal) then this safe method technique should not be used.
+But if an element must be available on a page in order to be able to carry out further operations (i.e. login button on home page of a portal) then this safe method technique should not be used.